dariol83/reatmetric/README.md

 - **eu.dariolucia.reatmetric.driver.automation.groovy**: this module provides a driver implementation of an automation system capable to execute Groovy scripts.
 Preferred choice.
 - **eu.dariolucia.reatmetric.driver.automation.js**: this module provides a driver implementation of an automation system capable to execute Javascript scripts.
 Experimental.
 - **eu.dariolucia.reatmetric.driver.automation.python**: this module provides a driver implementation of an automation system capable to execute Python scripts.
 Experimental.
+- **eu.dariolucia.reatmetric.driver.remote**: this module is driver that allows connection to a remote ReatMetric-based system (which is seen as a monitorable and controllable element).
+- **eu.dariolucia.reatmetric.driver.serial**: this module is driver that allows communication to a serial interface.
 - **eu.dariolucia.reatmetric.driver.spacecraft**: this module provides a driver implementation for the monitoring and control of a CCSDS/ECSS-PUS compliant spacecraft.
 Currently it includes support for the reception of TM/AOS frames via SLE RAF/RCF services, TM packet extraction, parameter decoding, PUS 9 time correlation, PUS 5 event mapping, PUS 1 command verification, PUS 11 on-board command scheduling (limited to 11,4 commands), telecommand encoding and CLTU transmission via SLE CLTU, full COP-1 support.
 - **eu.dariolucia.reatmetric.driver.test**: this module is a simple test driver that shows how to implement a simple custom driver.